qliam/aws-ecs-service-discovery/README.md

 But then Amazon came along with their elastic everything and now you never know what IP address anything has or which host it is running on until after it's started.
 So much for setting up an [Ambassador Pattern].

 If all this Elastic Cloud SOA has you wishing it was 2006 again, I've got good news.
-If you follow a few naming conventions and add this container to your Task Definition files, you're back there.
+If you add this container to your Task Definition files, you're back there.
 All the naming and addressing is handled for you.
 Not with a hack.
 With what is arguably the most power DNS solution on the planet.
 Amazon Route53.

 ### Design Goals